- Jan 17, 2020

 AUTHOR - DR. DAVID JACK

-We are now in 2020 and in this past decade there have been monumental shifts in almost every industry but particularly for the ones who are active in the health, well-being, and skincare realms.
+We are now well into the 2020s and in this past decade there have been monumental shifts in almost every industry but particularly for the ones who are active in the health, well-being, and skincare realms.
 The changes have been rapidly innovative and far-reaching, especially with social and digital media platforms - skincare has seen a surge of brands, products, and information from the groundbreaking to the mediocre, from the innovative to those who just want to cash in on a global trend that shows no sign of letting go.

 It is evident that this is no longer just a trend, as health and well-being is part of the current consciousness of any individual who wants to live a life that is adapted to cope with the changing world we have around us.
 This is the Skincare Renaissance and everyone is welcome to join in.